heptarch/heptarch.github.io/drafts/demon.md

 The little man clicks his
 fingers and the crumbs assemble into a scone.
 <!--The logs in the fire crackle and brightly unburn.--> "I may have borrowed a
-dollop of negentropy," he says with a sheepish grin.
+dollop of negentropy," he says sheepishly.

 Another lurch.
 Ellen wakes with three white hairs.